Going TikTok: Indians get hooked on Chinese video app ahead of election

 "Modi has single-handedly trounced everyone ...
 Modi is a storm, you all now know," goes the Hindi song, posted on Chinese video mobile application TikTok, the latest digital platform to grip India's small towns and villages ahead of a general election due by May.

-Created by Beijing Bytedance Technology Co, one of the world's most valuable start-ups potentially worth more than US$75 billion, TikTok allows users to create and share short videos with various special effects.
+Created by Beijing Bytedance Technology Co, one of the world's most valuable start-ups potentially worth more than US$75 billion (57 billion pounds), TikTok allows users to create and share short videos with various special effects.
 It is becoming hugely popular in rural India, home to most of the country's 1.3 billion people.

 Social media platforms such as Facebook, its unit WhatsApp and Twitter are extensively being used by Indian politicians for campaigning ahead of the election: Facebook's 300 million users and WhatsApp's 200 million have made India their largest market in the world, while Twitter too has millions of users.